 some interesting actions by maryland democrats recently

-the MD dems passed bills allowing for expanded provisional ballots (voter wherever you feel like it), expanded on-demand absentee ballots, and multi-day voting in the prior legislative session. governor ehrlich vetoed them, but those were overriden by the legislature, disregarding bipartisan comments and critiques of the bills.
+It should normally be difficult to pick the worst state legislature in America, but Maryland's is way out in front.the MD dems passed bills allowing for expanded provisional ballots (voter wherever you feel like it), expanded on-demand absentee ballots, and multi-day voting in the prior legislative session. governor ehrlich vetoed them, but those were overriden by the legislature, disregarding bipartisan comments and critiques of the bills.

 When voters are disenfranchised by the counting of improperly cast ballots or outright fraud, their civil rights are violated just as surely as if they were prevented from voting.
 The integrity of the ballot box is just as important to the credibility of elections as access to it.
 The Maryland lawmakers who are opening up new opportunities for fraud weaken the civil rights of all their constituents.